ugurcancaykara/pulumi-workshop/README.md

 ## **Critical Considerations**

-To manage IaC in a production-grade and mature way, there are several critical considerations I keep in mind when deciding to try out a new tool:
+To manage IaC in a production-grade and mature way, there are several critical considerations I keep in mind when deciding to try out a new tool

 ## **1. Tool Maturity and Stability**